brewchetta/css-lecture-1-060319/README.md

 - Differentiate between inline, internal, and external stylesheets
 - Demonstrate the anatomy of a declaration block
 - Understand how to use class, id, and element selectors, and selector order of importance
-- Demonstrate the use of the box model, floats, clear and positioning
+- Demonstrate the use of the box model
-- Demonstrate the use of flex box, CSS grid in page layout
+- Demonstrate the use of CSS grid in page layout
 - Introduce CSS Frameworks like Bootstrap and Semantic UI

 ## CSS Basics